Zillowe FoundationZillowe Documentation

 Automatic Fallback

-To improve reliability, Zoi can automatically try syncing from official mirrors if your configured primary registry is unavailable.
+To improve reliability, Zoi can automatically try syncing from the mirrors defined in the mirrors-git list of the repo.yaml file if your configured primary registry is unavailable.

-• zoi sync --fallback: If the sync fails, Zoi will attempt to use the other official mirrors (GitLab, GitHub, Codeberg) one by one until it succeeds.
+• zoi sync --fallback: If the sync fails, Zoi will attempt to use the mirrors one by one until it succeeds.

 • zoi update: The update command uses this fallback mechanism by default to ensure that package updates are as reliable as possible.